Travis Hunter: 2025

 Hunter was selected second overall in the 2025 NFL draft by the Jacksonville Jaguars in a trade involving the Cleveland Browns.

 In Week 7 against the Los Angeles Rams at Wembley Stadium, he scored his first NFL career touchdown on a 34-yard pass from Trevor Lawrence and finished the game with 8 receptions for 101 yards in the 35–7 loss.
 On October 30, Hunter suffered a knee injury during practice and was placed on injured reserve the following day, with head coach Liam Coen announcing that he would miss up to four weeks.
-On November 11, the Jaguars announced that Hunter had underwent successful surgery to repair a torn lateral collateral ligament in his right knee and ruled him out for the rest of the season.
+On November 11, the Jaguars announced that Hunter had undergone successful surgery to repair a torn lateral collateral ligament in his right knee and ruled him out for the rest of the season.
 In his rookie season, Hunter played in seven games before his injury.
 On offense, he recorded 28 receptions for 298 yards and one touchdown.
 On defense, he recorded 15 tackles and three pass deflections.